-And in this article, we’ll share with you all there is to know about the magic of sous vide cooking!
+And in this article, we’ll share with you all there is to know about the magic of this ingenious cooking technique!
 Learn the answer to what is it is, how it’s done, and why we recommend you give it a try.
 We’ll also show you 8 of the best sous vide recipes you can make at home!
 Serve family fresh meals with these recipes in mind.
 And with that, let’s dive right into the wonders of this amazing cooking method.

 What Is Sous Vide?

 Basically, sous vide is a cooking method where food is placed inside a plastic bag that’s vacuum-sealed shut, then cooked in temperature-controlled water.
-Because it’s cooked in water with regulated temperatures that don’t get higher or lower, there’s no danger of overcooking your food.
+Because it’s cooked in water with regulated temperatures that don’t get higher or lower, sous vide recipes are less prone to overcooking.

 It’s also called low temperature long time (LTLT) cooking because it usually takes hours (or even days) to finish cooking the food.
 It’s very similar to slow cooked meals where meat or vegetables are cooked at low temperatures for long periods of time, making the dish juicy and a lot more tender.
-Sous vide cooking works in almost the same manner.
+Cooking sous vide recipes works in almost the same manner.

 A Short History on the LTLT Cooking Method

 While there’s a recent trend of home cooks giving sous vide a try, this cooking method has already been around for centuries.
 An inventor named Benjamin Thompson experimented with low pressure cooking as early as 1799, using air to roast dry potatoes.
 He was surprised to find that not only were the potatoes successfully cooked; they were also “perfectly done”.

 Eventually, French engineers used this method of low pressure cooking to preserve dishes.
 They also discovered that it gave the food an added boost of flavor and texture.
 Throughout the years, various chefs continued to develop this approach, giving way to the sous vide method of cooking that we know today.